tathanhdinh/write-ups/F4b_XOR_W4kfu_GreHack2015/f4b_xor_w4kfu.md

   ![Flag registers loading](./lahf.svg)

-  So we have the following table which represents "the kind of comparison" between the flag register and `flag % 2`, for each value of `flag`, the result of this comparison will decide whether the condition jump at `0x4042b4` does take or not.
+  We have the following table which represents "the kind of comparison" between the flag register and `flag % 2`, for each value of `flag`, the result of this comparison will decide whether the condition jump at `0x4042b4` does take or not.

     flag | flag / 2 | flag % 2 | compare with
     ---------------------------------------------